 One day, J. Devitt receives a letter from his childhood friend, Anthony Beechwood, which reads “Videte ne quis sciat”.
 To him, it’s a familiar phrase, although not one he’s heard in a long time and one few people know the meaning of.
 As such, there can be only one reason for this letter: Anthony is in trouble!
-Next stop, the address on the letter, where chapter 1 of this eerie mystery takes place.
+Next stop: the address on the letter, where chapter 1 of this eerie mystery takes place.

 I’ve played many adventure games over the years, but rarely one as unsettling as The Last Door: Chapter 1.
-From the moment you arrive at the mansion, it’s crystal clear that something horrible took place here – something or someone want to remain a secret.
+From the moment you arrive at the mansion, it’s crystal clear that something horrible took place here – something or someone wants to remain a secret.
 That won’t be the case much longer if you have anything to say about it though, because one way or another, you’re determined to find out why Anthony sent that letter and exactly what is going on.

 This means you’ll be doing a fair amount of detective work as you explore the mansion, solving puzzles and reading letters left behind to help make sense of it all.
 Controlling J. Devitt and getting him to do exactly what you want is made easy by a streamlined interface – the game automatically switches between ‘look’ and ‘interact’, as you move your mouse over various objects.
 One might think that such a limitation would lessen the experience, but that’s definitely not the case.
-Instead, it makes everything flow more smoothly – less downtime, more fun.
+Instead, it makes everything flow more smoothly – less downtime and more fun.

 The same can be said about the puzzles as few of these are likely to have you scratching your head; even more so due to the fact that Mr. Devitt has this uncanny habit of dropping obvious hints when facing a new obstacle.
 Some may find this to be helpful while others are bound to be slightly annoyed by it.
 Personally, I saw it as him simply thinking out loud, trying to figure out what to do on his own, even though we both knew he only did what I told him to – within the confines of the game, of course.